 History of the School of Engineering

 The work on the School of Engineering at Coppell High School began in 2006 with the support and cooperation of both SMU and TCU.
 The Infinity Project and the digital signal processing materials were supported by SMU.
 The TCU Departments of Education and Engineering have been assisting us with curriculum and mentoring opportunities.
 In 2009, the Engineering Academy pilot began with 44 freshmen students taking engineering and an engineering related humanities course.
 The humanities course covered requirements for both English 1 and World Geography. in 2010, the name changed to the STEM Academy (Science, Technology, Engineering & Mathematics).
-The STEM Academy will incorporate all core classes and offer pathways in engineering, and the natural sciences.
+The STEM Academy incorporated all core classes and offer pathways in engineering, and the natural sciences.
+Two other Academies, Public Service (PSA) and Emerging Media and Communication (EMAC) joined STEM in offering a small learning community.

 Goal and Objectives